Hood College Health & Wellness

 - COVID-19 testing - only available for symptomatic students if recommended by the provider

 While many services are covered by the College, others such as physicals, flu vaccines, TB testing, xrays and lab processing for STI testing and pap tests may have associated fees and can be billed through a student's insurance.
-All students are required to have health insurance.
+All students are required to have health insurance to cover services beyond what is offered by the College.
 If you need help getting insurance, please email email@example.com or contact the Frederick Health Department at 301-600-3124 to learn about resources that may be available to you.

 Hood College Health Services are provided at Frederick Health's Toll House Site